FernandaFranco/230-DOM-asynchronous-programming/study_guide_part1.md

     -  then in the bubbling phase, it 'travels' from the target element until it reaches the outermost element, also looking for any listeners;
     - if `useCapture` is false, the listener will fire in the bubbling phase
     - if true, it will get called in the capture phase;
+    - `useCapture` determines whether the event handler gets called during the bubbling or capturing phase.
+Regardless of its value, the event goes through both phases.
     - It is interesting to note that adding an event listener of the same type — "click" — to the same element doesn't overwrite the first one that was added.
   - stopping propagation
     - the `event.stopPropagation` method will stop an event from capturing down or bubbling up and firing up all other listeners;